arnau74/ClouderaHbaseMassiveSnapshot/README.md

 -delete_snapshot.sh : after your activity, you can delete snapshots if not needed anymore.

+-grant.sh : this script permit to change grants of a user on a table list

 These scripts can be used both for refresh from ClusterA to ClusterB and for Backup purposes.